Detained in Dubai: Shahid Bolsen

-Shahid King Bolsen became involved with the company after Detained In Dubai took up his case in 2012.
-Bolsen admitted to killing a German engineer he met online in 2006 and escaped from prison.
-Bolsen has been accused of inciting violence against Americans and American businesses in Egypt as recent as 2015 which he denied in an interview with Radha Stirling.
+Irish-German American activist, writer, and public figure Shahid King Bolsen became involved with the company after "Detained In Dubai" took up his case in 2012.
+Bolsen admitted to killing a German engineer he lured into his apartment online, under false pretenses of sex in 2006.
+Bolsen has been accused of inciting violence against Americans and American businesses in Egypt as recently as 2015, which he denied in an interview with Stirling.

-According to The New York times, Bolsen is quoted as saying "The idea is disruption without bloodshed, I condemn the loss of life and the use of violence against people", he said.
+According to The New York Times, Bolsen is quoted as saying "The idea is disruption without bloodshed, I condemn the loss of life and the use of violence against people".
 But, he added, if a few lives are lost to help prevent needless deaths at the hands of security forces, "sometimes it is a price to be paid."
+Bolsen claims that the question was focused on property damage not loss of life.